chrisandoryan/Wazoy/README.md

       - 9901:9901 # Envoy admin port

 ```
-See the full version of [docker-compose.yml](./dist/docker-compose.yml) example.
+See the full version of [docker-compose.yml](./dist/docker-compose.yml) example here.

 To start, there are few basic things to configure:
 - `WAZUH_MANAGER_IP`: IP address of your Wazuh server.